At least in public: “I don’t pretend that I have all the answers.”

 The foregoing posting appeared on Joe Clark’s personal Weblog on 2010.01.26 15:33.
 This presentation was designed for printing and omits components that make sense only onscreen.
-(If you are seeing this on a screen, then the page stylesheet was not loaded or not loaded properly.)
 The permanent link is: https://blog.fawny.org/2010/01/26/alltheanswers/

 As attendance was open to everyone, last night I visited the latest boozeup, presented by Ink Canada, for teleplay- and screenwriters.
 Seven of the 15 people I talked to were presently being paid to write for the screen, an impressive proportion.
 (The number was dragged down by the Canadian Film Centre grads huddled – and standing up – in the centre of the Paddock.
 Established hacks were getting shitfaced at tables.)